thahnen/eclipse-ide-tools/README.md

 - back-up workspace in case something breaks
 - forbid users to create projects inside the workspace, just outside of it

+#### Workspace configuration

+This is an application / plug-in that is used to configure a workspace based on Eclipse preferences on the workspace or instance level.

 ## Knowledge base

 This paragraph contains some information for working with the Eclipse IDE in order to access some